starlord-daniel/flask-rest/README.md

 ## [Optional] To change the model and the pre-processing pipeline

 To change the model, you have to take notice of the following points:
+- In [**modelHelper.py**](https://github.com/starlord-daniel/flask-rest/blob/ml-endpoint/api/modelHelper.py): import the library that was used to build the model, e.g. from sklearn.neighbors import KNeighborsClassifier
 - In **requirements.txt**: Add the actual library as a requirement, if its not already satisfied
 - In **Dockerfile**: If you use a library that uses additional packages, install them with: RUN apk add <package>

+To change the pre-processing, you have to change the **process_image** method in [**modelHelper.py**](https://github.com/starlord-daniel/flask-rest/blob/ml-endpoint/api/modelHelper.py) and maybe create additional functions for better readability.
+Keep in mind that the output of this function is used as input to the model scoring function **label_and_prob** in [**modelHelper.py**](https://github.com/starlord-daniel/flask-rest/blob/ml-endpoint/api/modelHelper.py).

 ### Build the image by running:
 ```docker